Vaanam Vasappadum: Release and reception

 Vaanam Vasappadum was released theatrically in India on 23 April 2004.
 Malathi Rangarajan of The Hindu wrote, "[Poongothai] is a clear let down ...
 At least she could have worked on her expressions, particularly in the first half."
 The review also noted that, the screenplay was not so impressive and could have made the original story more insightful.
 However, the soundtrack received positive response with the song "Uyirae" being much appreciated for its music and visual theme.
 Baradwaj Rangan wrote for The Economic Times, "Somewhere down the line, Vaanam Vasappadum becomes a case of several powerful moments that don’t quite add up to a singularly powerful movie."

+Sify wrote, "Vaanam Vassappadum is a vital, sardonic and disturbing brave attempt by the director at good cinema.
+P.C.Sriram has taken a bold and daring subject which normal film makers shy away from – the trauma of a rape victim especially the humiliation heaped upon her by the society and judiciary".
+Visual Dasan of Kalki praised Mahesh's soundtrack, Sriram's cinematography, acting of cast and Sujatha for creating a story with down-to-earth incidents and characters and noted the screenplay in first half was fast but the second half especially court scenes were sticky and also felt Sriram lagged behind and criticised him for portraying the heroine's aftermath in flashback in detail.

-After six months, digital colour correction was added which further improved the visual quality of the picture and the film was re-released in November 2004.
+The film was re-released in November 2004 after digital colour correction, which further improved the visual quality of the picture.